shane51/AndroidStartupKit/README.md

 ### The check task

-To ensure that your code is valid and stable use check:
+To ensure that your status is valid and stable use check:

 ```
 ./gradlew check
 ```

-This will run all the code analysis tools and unit tests in the following order:
+This will run all the status analysis tools and unit tests in the following order:

 ![Check Diagram](images/check-task-diagram.png)